slightlyoff/web-fundamentals-curriculum/HOW_TO_HIRE.md

 ## Notes on Frontend Teams

 Frontend is not a stand-alone discipline; it fundamentally depends on collaboration and negotation to best manage the interplay of design intent, system constraints, and user experience.
-Managers of sizeable products will construct (or adopt) "stacks" that include some amount of frontend technology; the role of your frontend team is not to accept that technology, or slot into it.
+Managers of sizeable products will construct (or adopt) "stacks" that include some amount of frontend technology.

+The role of frontend folks in a team is not to accept technology, or slot into it.
 First and foremost, you hire frontend skill to _improve on the defaults_ of your stack.
 To do this, frontend engineers apply constraints unique to your product to develop _more constrained_ patterns and practices that help the overall organisation succeed.

 ### AI and Frontend